mkmat/CODE-GPSD-3D/README.md

 and the following file (a list of roughly 13000 *r* values) should have been generated (if you do not see it, type: ls -lat):

-        .benchmark-7-config-radii-GPSD-3D.txt
+        .benchmark-7-config-ro=1-rp=0-rc=0.gpsd

 With such list of values at hand, creating the normalized histogram (the pore radius distribution) is straightforward using any software that can bin the values, and visualize a graph.
 Some quantities derived from the list, such as minimum and maximum pore radius, as well as the mean pore radius including its standard error are mentioned in the above stdout.
+If you are not satisfied with the name of the resulting file, use the -o option.

 ## Polydisperse systems: Grid-based <a name="hardcoded">